AASTU-Group-4/Bookbyte-_FOPII_group_work/README.md

 ### Add Book

-The add_book function takes an integer num and an array of Book objects books[] as parameters and allows users to add new books to the system.
+The add_book function takes an integer num and an array of Book objects books[] as parameters and allows users(librarians) to add new books to the system.

 ### Update Book

-The update_book function takes an integer num and an array of Book objects books[] as parameters and allows users to update the details of existing books.
+The update_book function takes an integer num and an array of Book objects books[] as parameters and allows users(libraarians) to update the details of existing books.

 ### Load Books